-- Location: central and remote locations both present different challenges - Accommodation facility: health & safety of building confirmed by owners/providers - Appropriate safeguards are in place for accommodation where the same areas can be accessed by others, e.g. if staying in a hotel, can other guests and hotel staff access this area? - Special access or adaptive aids required by members of staff or volunteers or children or young people
+- Appropriate safeguards are in place for accommodation where the same areas can be accessed by others e.g. if staying in a hotel can other guests and hotel staff access this area? - Special access or adaptive aids required by members of staff or volunteers or children or young people